openstack-infra/system-config/doc/source/sysadmin.rst

 SSH Access
 ==========

-For any of the systems managed by the OpenStack Infrastructure team, the following practices must be observed for SSH access:
+For any of the systems managed by the OpenContrail Infrastructure team, the following practices must be observed for SSH access:

  * SSH access is only permitted with SSH public/private key